 This enthusiasm ignores the growing body of evidence that, when it comes to teaching factual knowledge, discovery learning “ignores the structures of cognitive architecture” and is less effective than teacher-led explicit instruction.
 The latest (2015) PISA report found that “teacher-directed instruction” was more effective than minimal guidance, particularly in science, as @greg_Ashman explains here better than I can.

 However, there is one area of learning where I think we can embrace discovery learning.
-In fact, we can embrace it so much that we can erase the subject from the curriculum, take it off the timetable and stop telling the kids about it, all without damaging outcomes in this “area of learning”.
+In fact, we can embrace it so much that we can all but erase the subject from the curriculum, minimise its impact on the timetable and stop preaching to the kids about it, all without damaging outcomes in this “area of learning”.
 This is the area of “wellbeing”. *

 I have long held the view that – while the welfare and safety of children has to be an important concern of schools and teachers – lessons, talks, activities and programmes that aim to “teach” traits like resilience and grit, or to explain to children the importance of good habits of self-care, are a pointless waste of time.
 They are also possibly harmful to children.
 Kathryn Ecclestone and Dennis Hayes make this case cogently in their book “The Dangerous Rise of Therapeutic Education”.

 A book that’s very different to “The Dangerous Rise” but that touches tangentially on the same area is Jonathan Haidt’s “The Happiness Hypothesis : Putting Ancient Wisdom and Philosophy to the test of Modern Science”.
 Haidt explores how people managed before psychology and how some ideas about human happiness appear in remarkably similar forms in quite separate places and times.
 The book, I think, works both ways: it puts the assumptions of modern psychology to the test of ancient wisdom.